animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 In the next month, I told him I was brain damaged.
 He wanted to increase the dose.
 I begged him to taper, and he thought if I was having all those negative symptoms, that the dose must've been too low.
 He wanted to increase the dose, as if that would reduce my brain's increasing system-wide downregulation of GABA rather than worsen it.

 I should've weaned myself off.
-I knew he was wrong, but inside I didn't have the conviction (notably, because of the drug) to go against his recommendation and instruction — and I write this with the same truth value as "the Holocaust was bad": I should've weaned myself off then.
+I knew he was an idiot, but inside I didn't have the conviction due to the impairment induced by the drug to go against his recommendation and instruction — and I write this with the same truth value as "the Holocaust was bad": I should've weaned myself off then.
 The brain damage had already risked being permanent and irreversible.

 The brain's writing mechanisms revolve around memory.
 During that period, I had no memory.
 My linguistics have nothing vivid to center on because everything from that period was grey.